Revisiting minimum description length complexity in overparameterized models: Main results

-The eigenvalue decay rate of order $\exp(-i^{1/d})$ and, $i^{-2\omega/d}$ are known to be exhibited by Gaussian kernels and reproducing kernels (like Mat\'ern kernels) for Sobolev spaces of smoothness $\omega$ in $\real^d$ respectively (see \citet[Thm.~15,16]{santin2016approximation}).
-Up to logarithmic factors, the scaling of \mdltag\ in \cref{eq:mdl_kernel_smooth} with the sample size $n$ for these settings matches with the minimax-optimal scaling of the in-sample risk $\frac{1}{n}\sumn(\fstar(x_i)-\widehat{f}(x_i))^2$~\citep{stone1982optimal,raskutti2014early,wainwright2019high}.
+\paragraph{\mdltag\ informs minimax in-sample MSE for kernel methods when $n \gg d$} The eigenvalue decay rate of order $\exp(-i^{1/d})$ and, $i^{-2\omega/d}$ are known to be exhibited by Gaussian kernels and reproducing kernels (like Mat\'ern kernels) for Sobolev spaces of smoothness $\omega$ in $\real^d$ respectively (see \citet[Thm.~15,16]{santin2016approximation}).
+Up to logarithmic factors, the scaling of \mdltag\ in \cref{eq:mdl_kernel_smooth} with the sample size $n \gg d$ for these settings matches with the minimax-optimal scaling of the in-sample risk $\frac{1}{n}\sumn(\fstar(x_i)-\widehat{f}(x_i))^2$~\citep{stone1982optimal,raskutti2014early,wainwright2019high}.
 Consequently, in such cases, the scaling of \mdltag\ is directly informative of the minimax fixed design prediction error.
 This matching of rates between \mdltag\ and the minimax error provides an indirect justification for our choice of LNML codes~\eqref{eq:lnml_family_ker} based on ridge estimators.